GitauHarrison/notes/recaptcha.md

 ##### Working with Databases

 For the purposes of this simple project, I will resort to use the SQLite database.
 There are other databases that can be used but for simplicity and for being light, I will use SQLite.

-There are two dependancies we will need in order to work with databases.
+There are two dependancies we will need in order to work with SQLite.
 Go ahead and install them:

 ```python
 (recaptcha_project) gitau@harry:~/recaptcha_project$ pip3 install flask-sqlalchemy